jamez2128/simplequizprogram/README.md

 How to run the program:

 There are 2 ways:
-1. Use Apache NetBeans or Netbeans.
-2. Run using a terminal or the command prompt (cmd):

 1. Use Apache NetBeans or Netbeans:
 >Go to the top right corner and go to File>Open project